GGyul-E/qilingframework.github.io/_posts/2020-07-25-qilingframework-1.1.md

 ---

-We are happy to announce Qiling Framework 1.1!
+We are happy to announce immediate availability of stable Qiling Framework 1.1!

 This stable release includes many bugfixes and improvements.
 We strongly recommend everyone to upgrade to latest version.